tahminaringer/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 # Binary Trees

 1. Created a Node class, a Binary Search Tree Class with an extended class of BinaryTrees.
-Created methods for preOrder, InOrder, post Order for a binary tree.
-Included add() and contains() method for the binary search tree class to add node in order and search for a specific node
+Created methods for preOrder, InOrder and post Order for a binary tree.
+As well as included add() and contains() methods for the binary search tree class.
+Add() method adds node in order and contains() method searched for a specific node

 Authors: Tahmina Ringer & Jeremy Penning